teddybear082/godot4-ai-npc-example/README.md

 * Godot Text to Speech (locally run, no paid API Key rquired) (this is just an implementation of Godot 4's native text to speech functionality through Display Server)

+**KNOWN ISSUES:**

+* Wit.ai text to speech will process requests out of order at times if initial request exceeds Wit's request limit of roughly 250 characters (needs better httprequest management)
+* Convai speech to text does not work, seems to be an API issue
+* ElevenLabs text to speech will only process first request if several are sent, e.g., streaming text (needs better httprequest management)

 **Special Thanks to:**

 * The Godot XR / XR tools team for all the VR functions used in this project, for making getting into VR easy (including the built in scripts for pointer, movement, passthrough mode!)